Did you know that there are certain foods which can affect your thyroid in a negative way??

 sweet potatoes

-But, don’t panic, and there are two reasons why!
 Cooking does appear to help minimize or inactivate the goitrogenic compounds found in these foods, since they are heat sensitive.
 Also, just because you eat these foods uncooked does NOT mean you will have problems…if you remember the word “moderation”.
 The owner of this site eats a few strawberries in her Greek plain yogurt several mornings a week.
-She also enjoys spinach a few times a month (because she can’t stand most other vegetables) as well as peanuts.
+She also enjoys spinach here and there (because she can’t stand most other vegetables) as well as peanuts.
 And with soy being added to many products, it’s hard to avoid.
 The key is to not eat any goitrogens excessively, pay attention to those labs for hidden soy, and use moderation.

-(And now you know why those of us “in the know” cringe when we see the heavy emphasis on soy products in the supermarket, including infant soy formulas! )
+(And now you know why those of us “in the know” cringe when we see the heavy emphasis on soy products in the supermarket, including infant soy formulas–the latter which babies consume daily!
+Remember: moderation.)

 There are also certain chemicals which can have a goitrogenic effect on your thyroid function.
 They include: